hutualive/debian/README.md

 sudo mkfs.ext4 -L bootfs /dev/loop18p4

 rsync -avx ./bootfs/dk1 /dev/loop18p4

+//ps: I'm using the latest lts kernel version v4.19.56 from kernel.org with st patch and fragment. you can find the patch and frament under ./bootfs/patch as reference and readme for how to compile.

 # populate rootfs
 rootfs is big, you need follow the readme inside [./rootfs/README.md](./rootfs/README.md) to bootstrap the debian 10 root filesystem before proceed below step: